 The National Heart, Lung, and Blood Institute (NHLBI) created The Heart Truth® in 2002.
 It is the first federally-sponsored national health education program designed to raise awareness about heart disease as the leading cause of death in women.
 Initially, the program focused on women ages 40‒60 with an emphasis on reaching women of color.
 In 2003, The Heart Truth introduced the Red Dress® as the national symbol for women and heart disease to bring greater visibility to risk factors and educate and motivate women to take action to protect their hearts.
-Initially, the program targeted women ages 40-60 with a special focus on women of color.
-Over the last two decades, awareness about heart disease has increased, but heart disease remains the leading cause of death for all Americans and disproportionately affects certain populations.

 Now, The Heart Truth is building on that increased awareness and expanding to reach younger women since we know that when it comes to heart disease, lifestyle changes make a big difference across the lifespan.
 Additionally, The Heart Truth is committed to raising awareness about heart health among the general public, especially populations vulnerable to heart disease such as African Americans and other minorities.
 Our outreach and education efforts aim to amplify awareness about heart disease risk factors; help people identify specific health goals to control risk factors; increase individual accountability to prevent heart disease; and grow the number of Americans who intend to take action to protect their hearts and control modifiable risk factors with a focus on: